PlayFab/MpsPowershell/MpsPowershell/docs/Update-PfBuildRegion.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BUILDREGION <IBuildRegionParams>: The updated region configuration that should be applied to the specified build.
+`BUILDREGION <IBuildRegionParams>`: The updated region configuration that should be applied to the specified build.
   - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
   - `Region <String>`: The build region.
   - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
   - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
 If not specified, dynamic standby is disabled
     - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-    - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
+    - `[DynamicFloorMultiplierThresholds <List<IDynamicStandbyThreshold>>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
       - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
       - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
     - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
 Defaults to 30 minutes
   - `[MultiplayerServerCountPerVM <Single?>]`: Regional override for the number of multiplayer servers to host on a single VM of the build.
   - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
     - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled
-    - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
+    - `[ScheduleList <List<ISchedule>>]`: A list of non-overlapping schedules
       - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
       - `IsDisabled <Boolean>`: Disables the schedule.
       - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.